Mexican officials say Shanquella Robinson died from ‘direct attack’; arrest warrant obtained

 MYSTERY IN MEXICO: Continuing coverage by QCN

-Prosecutors said they would carry out the procedures to have the suspect, who was not named in the release, be extradited.
+Prosecutors said they would carry out the procedures to have the suspect, an unnamed American woman, be extradited.

 Officials also said that the Attorney General of the State of Baja California would investigate potential cover-ups or omissions regarding the investigation into Robinson’s death.